 Individuals’ families were part of the move every step of the way, and also played a role in the selection of the new houses.
 “Families were given a tour of each of the homes and they loved what they saw,” Jonelle explains.

 Two of the homes are ranch-style and contain state-of-the art kitchens, large living and dining areas and beautiful backyards.
 The East 91st Street residence has a large basement with a rec room for the house’s four Individuals to enjoy.
 Tilden Avenue is a duplex apartment in which two Individuals reside.
-Four people each call East 102nd and East 91st Streets home – a great accomplishment in that all individuals who were desirous of their own bedrooms have attained that goal.
+Four people each call East 102nd and East 91st Streets home – a great accomplishment, particularly for the Individuals who have attained their goal of having their own bedroom.

 So how has the transition been for the ten Individuals?
 “So far so good,” Jonelle says.
 “Incidents of challenging behaviors have been infrequent.”

 To familiarize Individuals with their new communities, ILA staff accompany them on recreational outings.
-“From local stores to parks and museums, the Individuals are getting to know Brooklyn well; some also attend day programs,” Jonelle says.
+“From local stores to parks and museums, the Individuals are getting to know Brooklyn well; some also attend day programs in Brooklyn,” Jonelle says.
 Jonathan, an Individual from Tilden Avenue, particularly enjoys riding the subway.
 “He takes beautiful pictures of train signs that he posts on Facebook,” Jonelle explains.

 Jonathan’s housemate, Alanton, enjoys having his own room with a walk-in closet, riding his bike in the neighborhood, and the independent living he has been able to achieve at ILA.
 He’s currently working two jobs to provide for his two-year-old daughter.
 Alanton recently won visitation rights, enabling his daughter to visit him every other weekend.
 ILA has also linked Alanton to parenting classes, first aid workshops and other courses so he can receive the continued support he needs to be a successful parent.